webmad1019-1/w5d3/README.md

 ## Activities

-- Using API data to represent the information in canvas
+- Using API data to represent the information in canvas using ChartJS
 - Using Google Maps to locate cafeterias along with CRUD

 # Today - day w5d3